jlleongarcia/jlleongarcia/content/blog/dev-astro-components.md

 url: 'understanding-astro-ssg-components'
 ---

-There is one thing that you need to understand to be on the top percentile of webs.
+There is one thing that you need to understand to be on the **top percentile of webs**.

 ![Just use Astro - IQ Percentiles](/blog_img/IQ_default.jpg)